Online Safety

 • Show children how to report/block

-Online Safety Guides are sent via email each Wednesday.
-They are designed to support families in navigating the digital world with confidence.
+Online Safety Guides are sent via email each Wednesday morning.
+They are designed to support families in navigating the digital world with confidence, exploring 3 main topics; online safety, mental health & wellbeing; and climate change & sustainability.
 Each issue shares practical tips, guidance, and updates to help keep children safe online at school and at home.

 Please see below copies of all '#WakeupWednesday' Online Safety Guides: